gogocat/JsMagic/README.md

 This is a experimental project for Javascript developers to share ideas.

 The goal is not to achieve or create anything special.
-It is aim to kick start passionate developer's idea and learn through deep thinking and research about very low level javaScript language in order to create 'Magic'.
+It is aim to kick start passionate developer's idea and learn through deep thinking and research javaScript language in order to create 'Magic'.

 What 'Magic' means here
 ----